CrazyScamp/ApprenticeVrSrc-Setup/README.md

-# Thanks to the_vrSrc:
+# Thanks to the_vrSrc

----
-Provides a working JSON details that works with ApprenticeVR
+Provides working JSON details that works with ApprenticeVR